 Connecting multiple strips to one source throws a loop in the project as there is usually just one connection to the power source.
 Caged, Open Frame Power supplies are fantastic for using multiple strips as they have two channels with terminal ports where multiple strips could go in each.

 If you need to go with a plug-in style, then I would suggest running both your strip connections into an LED Strip Splitter which will then plug seamlessly into the male plug of the power brick.
 LED Strip splitter cables come in up to 4-outputs so you could potentially have 4 strips running seamlessly from one Power Supply connection!

 When hard wiring the strips, you will just need to make solid connections between all your strip wires to the output wires on the power supply.
 This can be done with wire nuts or wiring all strips to a common positive and negative wire so you can make a one to one connection with the hardwired power supply.

 A very important consideration that is commonly overlooked with these flex strips is the effect of Voltage Drop.
 In DC circuits, voltage will gradually decrease as it travels through wire (or LED strip).
 Simply put, with each foot of wire, the available voltage to each foot drops along the length of wire.
 This will effect Standard Density Strips wanting to go longer than 32 feet and High Density Strips wanting to go longer than a full reel (16.4 feet).
 If you go longer than these lengths, the strips will be affected and will not work properly, so you cannot chain strips together longer than 32 for standard density and 16.4 for high density.

-To prevent voltage drop you will want to divide long runs of LED strips into shorter lengths, then connect additional wires to each strip and run them in parallel from the power supply.
-There are a couple different ways you can make this happen so below there are a few ways you could wire this type of setup.
+To prevent voltage drop you will want to divide long runs of LED strips into shorter lengths.
+The shorter lengths can then connect in parallel from the power supply.
+There are a couple different ways you can make this happen, lets take a look at the different wiring setups below.

 Wiring #1: Running multiple parallel runs of strip lights